13 Places to Stargaze in New Jersey 2025

 • The forest is tick-infested.
 Be careful and maintain cleanliness.

-• Popular activities in the park are stargazing, observing wild birds, trekking, biking, fishing, hunting, and cross-border skiing.
+• Stargazing, observing wild birds, trekking, biking, fishing, hunting, and cross-border skiing are popular activities in the park.

 • Boating is allowed in Ghost Lake and Mountain Lake.